MightyBullMoose/LackeyCCG-INWO/high/Read_Me.txt

 The "German" Edition was largely similar to the original Limited Edition.
 Most of the cards were either named the same (but translated into German) or had the name changed to fit a German societal theme.
-For instance, Liquor Companies became Breweries while New York City was changed to Frankfurt; the abilities on most cards are either identical or nearly identical.
+For instance, Liquor Companies became Breweries, while New York City was changed to Frankfurt; the abilities on most cards are either identical or nearly identical.
 Most German cards are hard to come by, even the scans.
 22 of the cards are utterly unique to the German set, and are the only German cards present in LackeyCCG; several of these card scans are of notably poor quality, others are of high quality.
 All of the German cards in LackeyCCG are provided with rules text translation into English.